 - The junction field transistor operates with the gate-source pn junction in reverse bias condition.

-- The area of channel and channel resistance can be varied by changing the gate voltage through changing the quantity of drain current ID.
+- The area of channel and channel resistance can be varied by changing the gate voltage by changing the quantity of drain current ID.

 - The below figure explains this factor.
 The white color area denoted depletion region formed through reverse biasing.